lucasmcorreia7/lucasmcorreia7/README.md

-Hi there 👋.
-My name is Lucas Correia and I´m experienced  back-end developer living in Brazil and working remotely for companies around the globe.
+#	Welcome 👋
+Hi!My name is Lucas Correia, im' from Brazil, I'm software engineer, that has been working as a back-end developer

+I'm passionate about solving problems and learning.
+Always open to new challenges and ready to face changes.

+###🌎 ''Knowledge is a glass that never fills''.